The reuse of existing coax cable infrastructure is a key example of cost-effective multigigabit broadband fiber extension.

 “InCoax’s MoCA Access TM 2.5 based fiber access extension technology provides the tenants with the symmetric gigabit network connectivity they need for schoolwork, communicating with healthcare and community services, and the ability to work from home or apply for jobs remotely.
 Other activities, such as keeping contact with friends and family, do online shopping, streaming, and gaming, is of course also important for the overall quality of life,” detailed PCs for People’s Executive Director Tom Esselman.

-PCs for People is a non-profit 501(c)(3) organization focused on digital inclusion by providing lowcost computers and delivering affordable broadband connectivity to the homes of low-income families.
+PCs for People is a non-profit 501(c)(3) organization focused on digital inclusion by providing lowcost computers and delivering affordable broadband connectivity to the homes of low-income families which can meet the challenges of the many digital divides.
 Founded more than twenty years ago, it has distributed over 180,000 refurbished computers and it now has more than 70,000 customers connected to low-cost Internet.
 Tasked with delivering community-wide and in-home wireless high-speed broadband to Stoneridge Apartments with a limited budget, PCs for People needed to look beyond traditional Fiber-To-The-Home (FTTH) deployments to solve the problem.
 It found the solution halfway around the world, through Swedish company InCoax Networks, that shares its mission to provide cost-effective high-speed multi-gigabit networking solutions for streaming, working, and remote learning.

 “We are impressed with the performance and how well the InCoax system offers a perfect tie-in with our mission to support digital inclusion and provide connectivity to all households regardless of income,” Esselman continued.
 “Efforts such as ours are essential today, where it is increasingly difficult to function in society without the best possible technologies and high-speed Internet connectivity.
 I’m told the building complex upgrade has had a remarkable impact on decreasing apartment vacancy rate, which has plunged from 50% to less than 11%.”